-Tyson is an associate in the Private Wealth practice.
+Tyson is a senior associate in the Private Wealth practice.
 He helps individuals and their families craft and implement sophisticated wealth transfer planning strategies.
 He works with clients on estate and gift tax planning, charitable giving, family business succession planning, and estate administration.

 While earning his juris doctor at Harvard Law School, Tyson worked as a teaching fellow in the Harvard College economics department.
 He was also a semi-finalist in the ABA Law Student Tax Challenge, where his team received the award for Best Written Submission.
 Tyson was a prosecutor before attending New York University Law School’s Graduate Tax Program as an M. Carr Ferguson Scholar.
 While attending NYU, he worked as a research assistant to Professor Noël Cunningham in preparing the fifth edition of The Logic of Subchapter K.